cleanpaani/cleanpaani.github.io/tutorials/how-does-digital-signature-work.md

 - is unique to an individual,
 - and the signature varies based on the content of the document being signed.

-Each of these proerties is important and let's study why.
+Each of these properties is important and let's study why.

 ### Underlying technology of digital signatures
 Digital signatures depend on two technologies (tutorial links below):